-Each Applicant completing the online Application Form will be emailed a copy to sign.
-Applicants must return their completed Application Form by either mailing a paper copy or emailing a scanned copy to the Investor Registry in order for their online application to be processed.
+Each Applicant completing the online Application Form will be emailed a summary of their application.
 Applicants that complete the online Application Form may also need to complete the Identification Form and mail the original documents if they are not able to be verified via the online application process.

 11.0 New Zealand investors